Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 </h2>

 > [!IMPORTANT]
 > Theme-Vault-Marp is a template repository developed using [cline (formerly Claude Dev)](https://github.com/clinebot/cline), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), and [claude.ai](https://claude.ai/).
-The majority of the release notes, README, and commit messages are generated using the latest AI technology.
+Most of the release notes, README, and commit messages are generated using the latest AI technology.

 ## 🚀 Project Overview

 Theme-Vault-Marp is a repository providing a comprehensive collection of themes and management tools for Marp presentations.
-It aggregates themes with diverse designs, offering users an easy-to-use environment for utilizing, customizing, and sharing them.
+It aggregates themes with diverse designs, providing users with an easy-to-use environment for utilizing, customizing, and sharing them.
 Version: `v1.0.0`

 ## 🆕 Latest News